SaeidEl-Saadi/Graphical-User-Interface/README.md

 # Graphical-User-Interface
-Uses JavaFX to provide a GUI for a cart system at a cashier (Carleton University - COMP 1406)
+Uses JavaFX to provide a GUI for a cart system at a cashier (Carleton University - COMP 1406 - Introduction to Computer Science II)

 Coded using IntelliJ IDE and JavaFX with VM options: